wsgan001/MobilityAnalysis/README.md

 To write a GeoJSON file (for visualization purposes) call the method `write_geojson` on a DataFrame.

-You can also use the command line interface for commodity.
-Run *psense/io_csv.py* directly to show valid arguments.
+You can also use the command line interface for convenience.
+Run *psense/io_csv.py* directly to show valid options.

 ```bash
 > python psense/io_csv.py